10 – Touch and Gone

 # 6 – Fascinating Things

-As we continue our Gary Wright songs list, we once again go back to his earlier years.
-The great song “Fascinating Things,” was released on his second solo album entitled Footprints.
+We return to his earlier years as we continue our Gary Wright songs list.
+The great song “Fascinating Things” was released on his second solo album entitled Footprints.
 The album was released in 1971.
 The album featured George Harrison, on guitar.
-The album also featured Gary Wright’s Spooky Tooth bandmate Mick Jones who eventually form the great band Foreigner.
-The album also featured an all-star lineup of studio musicians such as Jim Keltner, Alan White and Hugh McCracken.
+The album also featured Gary Wright’s Spooky Tooth bandmate Mick Jones, who eventually formed the great band Foreigner.
+The album also featured an all-star lineup of studio musicians such as Jim Keltner, Alan White, and Hugh McCracken.

 # 5 – Phantom Writer

-With the phenomenal success of “Dream Weaver,” and “Love Is Alive,” Gary Wright faced the daunting task of recording a follow up album to repeat that commercial success.
-The follow up record entitled The Light of Smiles was a fantastic record filled with great songs.
-Unfortunately for Gary Wright, none of them became big hits “Phantom Writer,” was the first single released from the album.
-It should have been a big hit, we thought it was great.
+With the phenomenal success of “Dream Weaver” and “Love Is Alive,” Gary Wright faced the daunting task of recording a follow-up album to repeat that commercial success.
+The follow-up record, The Light of Smiles, was filled with great songs.
+Unfortunately for Gary Wright, none of them became big hits.
+“Phantom Writer” was the first single released from the album.
+It should have been a big hit; we thought it was great.

 # 4 – Water Sign

-“Water Sign,” was the opening track from The Light Of Smiles album.
+“Water Sign” was the opening track from The Light Of Smiles album.
 This is a fantastic song with a jaw-dropping chorus.
 It was always our favorite song from this very underrated album.
-It was very surprising that “Water Sign,” was never released as a single.
+It was shocking that “Water Sign” was never released as a single.

 # 3 – Two Faced Man